kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 2. compare images to find any visual differences
 3. make a HTML view of generated image files.

-Here is a sample output:
+Here is a example output:
 ![output](./images/StepByStep/step9_search_result.20181025_161316_google.com-20181025_161317_google.co.jp.%280.01%29.png)

 The 2 URLs were same for 99.99%, but had 0.01% of difference.
 In the above image, you can find a very small section (just a few characters) painted red.
 This section was the time taken for table search in milliseconds. *Without comparison by the tool, nobody would notice this difference.* :-)